My Books

 Content rating: PG-13 equivalent for language and thematic elements

-I had plans to create a series of shorter works called Sometimes Stories—quirky, quick reads that could be enjoyed by all ages.
-So far, I’ve only written the first one…
+I have plans to create a series of shorter works called Sometimes Stories—quirky, clean reads that can be enjoyed by all ages.
+So far, I’ve only published the first one…

 My Alien Life: A Novelette